gregdavill/KiBuzzard/README.md

     With Nightly they are copied to the clipboard and can be placed interactively.

 ## Installation

+### KiCad Plugin and Content Manager (v6+)

+Find KiBuzzard in the PCM, from the main KiCad window.
+If you desire a newer release than what is currently available in the PCM, then follow the steps below.

+### Manual install

 Install the script in your KiCad scripting directory You can find the location of scripting directories by opening a KiCad scripting terminal and running the following: